The following policies and procedures are intended for on-campus event promotion.

-1. Get your event onto the Haverford campus calendar.
+1. Reserve a room and get your event onto the Haverford campus calendar.

 The earlier the better, but no later than three weeks in advance of the event if you would like the Office of College Communication's assistance promoting it.